How to find and connect with potential supervisors

 Prior to researching and speaking to potential supervisors, make sure to contact the academic unit offering your program in order to establish a relationship.

-The Graduate Program Director will be your main contact person within the unit and will provide you with pertinent information.
+The Graduate Program Coordinator will be your main contact person within the unit and will provide you with pertinent information.
 They will answer your questions about program requirements, the admissions process, supplemental materials, funding opportunities and the procedure for finding a supervisor within the department.

 When you are ready to contact potential supervisors, approaching them by email is a good initial step.
 Ensure that your messages are tailored to each professor, not generic.
 You must catch the interest of the professor quickly and make a good first impression.